Pfeiffer quarantines dorm due to COVID-19 - Salisbury Post

 The email stated students in the residence hall in question who test positive will be quarantined for 14 days and have their symptoms monitored.

 Bullard said via phone Tuesday the Pfeiffer website would track cases of COVID-19.
-A visit to www.pfeiffer.edu/covid-19 stated as of Friday two active cases existed at the school.
+A visit to pfeiffer.edu/covid-19 stated as of Friday two active cases existed at the school.

 “Those in quarantine will monitor symptoms and receive a test for COVID-19 as recommended by health officials.
-Students must receive a negative test result after the quarantine period and before returning to general campus activity…a total of 20 students are now in quarantine,” the email stated.
+Students must receive a negative test result after the quarantine period and before returning to general campus activity … a total of 20 students are now in quarantine,” the email stated.

 The email stated the school will work with the Stanly County Health Department and Atrium Health with contact tracing “to determine the potential risk of exposure.”